Nonlinear Quantum Behavior of Ultrashort-Pulse Optical Parametric Oscillators: Construction of supermodes

-The utility of this form is that, for physically realistic cases where $f^{(q)}_{mn}$ is relatively smooth (i.e., ``low-rank'') in the mode indices---as depicted in Fig.~\ref{fig:coupling-Fmn}, for example---the physics of the OPO is most concisely described using a supermode basis for both pump and signal.
+The utility of this form is that, for physically realistic cases where $f_{mn}$ is relatively smooth (i.e., ``low-rank'') in the mode indices---as depicted in Fig.~\ref{fig:coupling-Fmn}, for example---the physics of the SPOPO is most concisely described using supermode bases for both pump and signal.
 In such cases, we can single out one nonlinear Lindblad operator to pump, while at the same time identifying a single signal supermode as the dominant degree of freedom in the cavity.
-The consequence is that in \eqref{eq:lindblads-RT}, we need only consider a small range for the indices $(i,j,k)$ to accurately describe the physics, allowing us to truncate the interaction matrix $G^{(k)}_{ij}$.
+The consequence is that in this supermode model, we need only consider a small range for the indices $(i,j,k)$ to accurately describe the physics, allowing us to truncate the interaction matrix $G^{(k)}_{ij}$, as well as the dispersive interaction tensor $J_{i'j'ij}$.

+We remark that in performing these supermode transformations, it is numerically convenient to use the numerical technique described in Ref.~\cite[Sec.~5.2]{Patera2010} for downsampling the frequency comb indices (and performing appropriate rescalings of the SPOPO parameters) to take advantage of the smooth nature of $f_{mn}$ as a function of its indices.
+In this paper, we utilize such rescalings in calculating the supermode-basis coupling coefficients defined above.

-To make the above discussion more concrete, consider the SPOPO with nonlinear coefficients given by Fig.~\ref{fig:coupling-Fmn}(c).
+To make the above discussion more concrete, consider the SPOPO with nonlinear coefficients $f_{mn}$ given by Fig.~\ref{fig:coupling-Fmn}(c).
 Suppose we would like to pump this SPOPO using a Gaussian spectrum centered on $2\omega_0$, with $N\pump$ comb lines spanning from the center to where the power falls to $1/e$.
 Then a good choice for pump supermodes are the Hermite-Gaussian functions:

 where $H_k$ is the physicists' Hermite polynomial of order $k$.
-This set of pump supermodes is illustrated in Fig.~\ref{fig:supermodes}(a), and the resulting coefficients of the supermode nonlinear Lindblad operators are shown in Fig.~\ref{fig:nl-lindblads-RT}(a).
+This set of pump supermodes is illustrated in Fig.~\ref{fig:supermodes}(a).

-Next, we can choose the signal supermodes $T_{im}$ such that the matrix $G^{(1)}_{ij}$, for example, is diagonal.
-This set of signal supermodes is shown in Fig.~\ref{fig:supermodes}(b), and the resulting coefficients of the supermode nonlinear Lindblad operators written in terms of these signal supermodes are illustrated in Fig.~\ref{fig:nl-lindblads-RT}(b).
-As we can see, $G^{(1)}_{ij}$ is indeed diagonal, with an eigenvalue spectrum dominated by only a few supermodes, due to the smoothness of the interactions.
-This results in a more economical description of the relevant nonlinear Lindblad operators on the system.